mann1mal/zPod-PKS-CSE-Demos/CSERBACDemo/README.md

 0faf789a-18db-4b3f-a91a-a9e0b213f310   Ready    <none>   10m    v1.13.5
 ~~~

-**3.5** While you wait for the cluster to create (you can check status with `vcd cse cluster info dev1-cluster`), let's make sure RBAC is working as expected by logging into the org with our `dev3` user and trying to provision a cluster:
+**3.6** After the `dev1-cluster` has been provisioned, make sure RBAC is working as expected by logging into the org with our `dev3` user and trying to provision a cluster:
 ~~~
 $ vcd login director.vcd.zpod.io enterprise-dev-org dev3 -iwp VMware1!
 ~~~